-Based on the data presented in Table 5, modelling was performed for two scenarios:
+The existing and modelled traffic numbers are presented in Table 5.
+Based on the data presented, modelling was performed for two scenarios:

-- Existing 2022 traffic flows without the Project - Projected 2026 traffic flows with the Project (ie after the new intersection comes into operation)
+- Before Project: Traffic flows without the Project based on traffic from the year 2022 - After Project: Traffic flows with the Project (i.e. after the new intersection comes into operation) based on modelling for the year 2026